onera/Cassiopee/Geom/doc/source/Geom_IBM.rst

 .. py:function:: Geom.IBM.changeIBCType(tc,oldBCType,newBCType)

     Change the IBC type in a connectivity tree.
-Please refer to the table in "Notes on IBCTypes" for details on the integer indentifies for the various IBC types.
+Exists also as in-place (_changeIBCType).
+Please refer to the table in "Notes on IBCTypes" for details on the integer identifies for the various IBC types.

     :param tc: connectivity tree
     :type  tc: [zone, list of zones, tree]